techworkersco/techworkersco.github.io/call-for-submissions.md

 ### What we publish

-We welcome a variety of content from the workers' perspective:
+We welcome a variety of contributions from the worker's perspective:

-- Original writing on topics we care about and can only address collectively.
+- Original writing on struggles in tech and what can be achieved through collective action.
+- Stories that you can use to help make sense of a situation, or as a resource for your organizing with coworkers.
-- Insight on specific situations like a first one-on-one, or general topics like escalating demands.
+- Insight on specific experiences like a first one-on-one, or general topics like escalating demands.
-- News of tech worker organizing from around the globe, particularly efforts with grassroots leadership.
-- Perspectives from underrepresented tech workers about their experiences in the industry and what they see as its failures.
+- Accounts of solidarity between different types of tech workers.
-- Analysis of what can be achieved through building collective power, contextualized within the long legacy of labor organizing in similar fields.
+- Analysis contextualized within the long legacy of labor organizing in other sectors.
 - Rebuttals to common anti-organizing sentiments, like the idea that "someone else will build this weapon" (they might not!).

-- Accounts of solidarity between different types of tech workers.
+Who we prioritize:

+- Underrepresented tech workers and their experiences in the tech industry and what they see as its failures.
+- Workers in tech organizing with grassroots leadership, especially in communities far from Silicon Valley and around the world.

 <a href="/archive/">Previous issues</a> have included a range of perspectives from tech workers: